swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 #### `@lifetime` attribute

 Some of the API presented here must establish a lifetime relationship between a non-escapable returned value and a callee binding.
-This relationship will be illustrated using the `@lifetime` attribute pitched in [PR-LifetimeAnnotations].
+This relationship will be illustrated using the `@lifetime` attribute recently [pitched][PR-LifetimeAnnotations] and [formalized][Forum-LifetimeAnnotations].
 For the purposes of this proposal, the lifetime attribute ties the lifetime of a function's return value to one of its input parameters.

-Note: The `@lifetime` attribute is not final.
-The eventual lifetime annotations proposal may or may not adopt this syntax.
-We expect that, as soon as Swift adopts a syntax do describe lifetime dependencies, the Standard Library will be modified to adopt that new syntax.
+Note: The eventual lifetime annotations proposal may adopt a syntax different than the syntax used here.
+We expect that the Standard Library will be modified to adopt an updated lifetime dependency syntax as soon as it is finalized.

 ## Detailed Design